scheibel/tastefulserver/README.md

 Running Examples
 ---------------------------------

-First you had to compile Tasteful Server with examples.
+First you have to compile Tasteful Server with examples.

-    > cmake .. -DWITH_EXAMPLES=true
+    > cmake .. -DWITH_EXAMPLES=ON
     > make

 Then you can start the simple HTTP server.